Newport Jazz Summer Camp

 Application and Fees

-Tuition is $1,400 for overnight and $800 for commuters.
+Tuition is $1,500 for overnight and $850 for commuters.
 A placement audition recording and full tuition must accompany all applications.
-We hope to receive all applications by July 10.
 Payment plans and financial assistance are available.

 Placement auditions can be submitted by emailing a sound file or link to jazzcamp@salve.edu or by sending a digital file by mail to the address listed on the application form.
 A completed registration form and deposit must accompany all audition recordings.